FAQs About the Christian School Foundation and How It Operates

 A#10 – We have three sources of operational income.

-- Donations: General Donations, Seed Funding Donations, and Builder Fund Donations.
+- Donations: General Donations, Seed Funding Donations, and Benefactor Donations.
 These are provided by people who see the need for an organization like ours and who want to see the Christian education movement blessed through our work.
 Additionally, 5% of our operating budget is provided by donors who contribute to the cost of administering the various bursaries and scholarship we have established.
-When transfers from reserve funds set aside to support the Foundation are included, these donations cover 71% of the Foundation’s operating revenue.
+When transfers from reserve funds set aside to support the Foundation are included, these donations covered 71% of the Foundation’s operating revenue in 2018.
+We anticipate this percentage will be reduced over time.

 - Revenue from Member Schools.
-These include School Membership Fees, which are currently set at $5/FTE Student and cover about 10.5% of our operating budget, and Management and Flow-Through Fees.
+These include School Membership Fees, which are currently set at $5/FTE Student and cover about 10.5% of our operating budget, as well as Management and Flow-Through Fees.
 Management fees are set at 50 basis points (0.5%) and are collected for the management of the pooled assets the schools have with the Foundation.
-They currently cover about 16% of our operating budget.
+The Management Fees currently cover about 16% of our operating budget.
 There is also a Flow-Through Fee of 1% for the processing of gifts such as appreciated securities or online donations, which covers 0.5% of our operating budget.
 Overall, this section of our income provides 27% of our revenue

 - Other Revenue.
 This includes donations given by donors through Revocable Deposit Agreements held at Christian Stewardship Services as well as interest revenue.
 This covers about 2% of our operating budget.